scriptituk/xfade-easing/README.md

 The custom ffmpeg variant, like GL Transitions, operates on single precision [unit interval](https://en.wikipedia.org/wiki/Unit_interval) coordinate and colour data, processing all planes together.
-It does not use SIMD (Single Instruction Multiple Data) vector processing – it seems none of ffmpeg does – but heavy use is made of inline code for compiler hints.
+It does not use SIMD (Single Instruction Multiple Data) vector processing but heavy use is made of inline code for compiler hints.

 To make the transpiled code easier to follow, original variable names from the GLSL and xfade source code are retained in